juhodev/multiple-computer-ffmpeg-render/README.md

--r_folder           folder where not yet rendered files are located -recursive          include files that are in subfolders of the folder specified with -r_folder -ignore             folders with the name will be ignored (See Ignoring folders example) -debug              debug logs
+-r_folder           folder where not yet rendered files are located -recursive          include files that are in subfolders of the folder specified with -r_folder -ignore             folders with the name will be ignored (See Ignoring folders example) -auto_build         builds the render queue on startup rather than when render command is executed -debug              debug logs
 ```